 Financial Aid Shopping Sheet This fillable form allows you to input data from each financial aid offer into a standard format.
 This one is from the state of New Jersey.
 I like it because it helps you total up both direct and indirect costs that could be very different depending on the colleges you’re comparing.
 For example, transportation might include public transportation, a car (plus gas, insurance, and parking), or plane fare.

 Financial Path to Graduation This government site walks families through a series of questions to determine the cost of attendance vs different types of aid offered.
 It asks about other resources for paying for college, like 529 plans or state grants.
-It also clearly includes the cost of loans (both interest and fees) and helps you visualize student debt at graduation and the estimated total cost of student loans.
-It even pulls in graduation rate, average income, and loan default info to help you decide if each college is a good option.
+Then it shows the cost of loans (Including interest and fees)This will help students visualize their debt at graduation and the estimated total cost of student loans.
+It even pulls in graduation rate, average income, and loan default info to help you decide if a given college program has a good return on investment.

 Appealing College Financial Aid Offers